OpenMathLib/OpenBLAS/README.md

   * Windows x86/x86_64

-You can download them from [file hosting on sourceforge.net](https://sourceforge.net/projects/openblas/files/).
+You can download them from [file hosting on sourceforge.net](https://sourceforge.net/projects/openblas/files/) or from the Releases section of the github project page, [https://github.com/xianyi/OpenBLAS/releases](https://github.com/xianyi/OpenBLAS/releases).

 ## Installation from Source